Carlton Loewer

-Carlton Edward Loewer (September 24, 1973) is a retired Major League Baseball (MLB) pitcher who was chiefly a starter over parts of four seasons from 1998-2003.
+Carlton Edward Loewer (September 24, 1973) is an American former Major League Baseball (MLB) pitcher who was chiefly a starter over parts of four seasons from 1998-2003.
 He played for the Philadelphia Phillies and San Diego Padres and now owns a real estate company in Wyoming.

 Loewer attended Mississippi State University, and in 1994 he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League.
 He was selected by the Phillies in the first round of the 1994 MLB Draft.
 Projected by Baseball America to be the 15th pick, he fell to the Phillies at 23rd overall primarily due to coming off an unimpressive junior season with the Bulldogs in which he had a 4.63 earned run average (ERA) and allowed 110 hits in 103 innings.
 He was ranked a top ten prospect in the Phillies organization by Baseball America for four straight years, reaching as high as fourth in 1995.
 While with the Scranton/Wilkes-Barre Red Barons in 1997, he established a franchise record for most strikeouts in a season with 152 which was surpassed by Matt Krook in 2022.

 His MLB debut was a complete-game, five-hit 4–2 win over the Chicago Cubs at Veterans Stadium on June 14, 1998.
 He ended his rookie campaign at 7–8 with a 6.09 ERA.
 He pitched his first-ever major-league shutout in a 3–0 home victory over the Padres on May 4, 1999.
 He would not win another game until June 2, 2003 when he was with the Padres in a 4–1 triumph over the Arizona Diamondbacks at Qualcomm Stadium.